 Best defense?
 Young recommends including verbiage within the contract.

 “The contract should address some limitations on the extent of changes or place restrictions on material changes in the use of the project or the contractor’s work.
 The contract should also address when the contractor may refuse to perform changed or additional work.
 By clearly defining the limitations of the changes clause, parties can minimize the disputes about ambiguities over the legal concept of “cardinal changes”, and the parties can eliminate the risk of an unnecessary dispute as to whether there has been a cardinal change.
 The best course of action for all parties is to incorporate the cardinal change concept into the contract and follow the terms of the contract in managing and addressing changes.”

-My advice?
 If you are drafting a contract, have a contract lawyer review the document.
 If you are in the middle of a dispute, consult an attorney – don’t try and navigate the possible breach of contract claims on your own.